deepinv/deepinv/docs/source/deepinv.physics.rst

-For blind inverse problems where it can be useful to train on multiple families of operators, generators can be mixed through the GeneratorMixture class that samples randomly from one of the mixed :class:`deepinv.physics.PhysicsGenerator` object passed as input with probabilities :param:`probs`
+For blind inverse problems where it can be useful to train on multiple families of operators, generators can be mixed through the GeneratorMixture class that samples randomly from one of the mixed :class:`deepinv.physics.generator.PhysicsGenerator` object passed as input with probabilities probs

 .. autosummary::
    :toctree: stubs